-John Cenna, Nikki Bella Engaged: Ten Other WWE Fighters Who Are Real Life Wrestling Couples
+John Cena, Nikki Bella Engaged: Ten Other WWE Superstars Who Are Real Life Wrestling Couples

 Shawn and Whisper have two kids.

-7. Matt Hardy and Reby Sky:
+7. Matt Hardy and Reby Sky

 WWF’s tag team champion, Matt Hardy was in a six-year-long relationship with former WWE Diva Amy Lita Dumas.
 The couple parted their ways when the news of Lita’s affair with Edge surfaced online.